Collaboration or Corporate Capture? Quantifying NLP's Reliance on Industry Artifacts and Contributions: Discussion

 \item Reserving a fixed proportion of publication slots for various hierarchies of computing capabilities could serve as an initial idea to equitably address the compute divide \citep{de-democritization}.
 Coincidentally, doing so would help address the transparency concerns of evaluating on single scores \citep{dodge-etal-2019-show}.
-How to disclose computing capabilities is not immediately obvious and we leave that to future work. \end{itemize}
+How to disclose computing capabilities is not immediately obvious and we leave that to future work.

+\item To support the validity of non-SOTA papers, *ACL conferences could reserve publication slots for them.
+The ACL 2023 Review Policy \citep{acl-2023-frontmatter} discouraged review shortcuts such as "reject if not SOTA" but this discourse is pervasive and explicit support of non-SOTA papers may be necessary to overcome it. \end{itemize}

-These suggestions each share the common goal of increasing transparency regarding funding sources and computing capabilities.
-As of now, the compute divide is a well-understood phenomenon and yet it continues to be ignored when submitting and reviewing publications.
-Researchers with less funding are automatically excluded from a subset of problems due to insufficient computing and can only gain access by collaborating with industry which may not align with their values or abilities.
+These suggestions each share the common goal of increasing transparency regarding funding sources and addressing the gap in computing resources between institutions.
+The compute divide is a well-understood phenomenon and yet it continues to be ignored when submitting and reviewing publications.
+Researchers with less funding are excluded from a subset of problems due to insufficient computing resources.
+They can only gain access by collaborating with industry, which may not align with their values or abilities\footnote{For example, universities without globally-recognized prestige may have a harder time attracting industry sponsorship.}.
 Our main concern is ensuring that a space always exists for all NLP practitioners to contribute their work.
-Preserving diversity in NLP will strengthen our collective research by ensuring that perspectives from stakeholders without conflicts of interest with industry are still heard.
+Preserving institutional diversity in NLP will strengthen our collective research by ensuring that perspectives from stakeholders without conflicts of interest with industry are still heard.